In this article

 Start Before the Panic

-Then forget about it until tomorrow, when the Daily View will tell you exactly what to do.
+Then forget about it until tomorrow, when the Daily View page will tell you exactly what to do.

 Your brain panics and freezes at the same time.
 This system gives it something to do instead.